How to learn Japanese for beginners: 16 tips to get started

 Learning Japanese is a marathon, not a sprint.
 By staying consistent and celebrating your wins, you’ll keep the journey enjoyable and rewarding!

 We find that a great way to stay motivated is to always surround yourself with other learners going on the same journey as you, which is why we recommend you to join a Japanese language learning community on Discord.
+There are tons of great communities out there and you’ll make tons of new friends just by joining one.

 16. Master basic grammar